Encouraging Children to Try New Foods

 - Eat and enjoy a variety of healthy foods yourself.

-- It can take 10-15 times before new foods are accepted – be patient and offer new foods regularly.
+- Tastes change over time – be patient and offer new foods regularly.

 - Praise your child when they have touched, smelt or tasted a new food.

-- Resist force-feeding or promising food-based rewards such as dessert.
+- Resist promising rewards for eating, such as dessert.
 Link food to a positive benefit such as energy for playing, protein for growing muscles, calcium for strong teeth and bones.

 For further information